-Car for Driving Test
+Cars for the Driving Test Explained

 There are various ways to obtain a car for the practical driving test although it is important that your vehicle meets the rules set by the DVSA.
 If your car doesn’t meet these rules, your driving test will be cancelled by the examiner and you will lose the practical driving test booking fee.
+If this happens, you’ll have to book another test and that make take several weeks ahead.

 Discussed are the various methods that a car can be obtained for use on the driving test along with the rules that must be complied with in order to take the test.